Picture of breadfruit on the tree with white text below.

 Musa acuminata

-Banana Plants are the world most popular tropical fruit and you can't beat the taste of home grown bananas.
-Varieties vary from those best eaten fresh to those best cooked as a starchy vegetable when green.
-They very much resemble the taste of potato when fried.
-Most green bananas can be cooked as a starchy vegetable.
-Best suited to a warm, frost-free, coastal climate they require full sun and regular moisture.|| Before planting, thoroughly loosen the soil, enrich with a healthy application of compost and ensure they have good drainage.
+Bananas are the world's most popular tropical fruit and you can't beat the taste of home grown bananas.
+Varieties vary from those best eaten fresh, when they are creamy and sweet, to those best cooked as a starchy vegetable when green - they very much resemble the taste of potato when fried.
+Most green bananas can also be cooked as a starchy vegetable.
+Banana plants are best suited to a warm, frost-free, coastal climate they require full sun and regular moisture.
+It is worth trying them in more marginal areas, though it can take a few years for the fruiting to sync with the warmer months.
+Dwarf varieties are also available for small backyards and also for cooler areas where planting in a protected space near a building can be helpful.
+They make bagging and harvest so easy and retain all the flavour qualities of the full sized versions.
+Dwarf varieties likely originate from mutations of their taller varieties and as such a small percentage can are potentially prone to partially reverting back at some stage, even several years down the track.
+This would show as an unusually large sucker.
+Before planting, thoroughly loosen the soil, enrich with a healthy application of compost and ensure they have good drainage.
 If planting more than one plant 4-5m apart.
 For the best results.
 Remove all but one leader and two following suckers.
 Bananas make great companion plants in a Food Forest system and as generators of biomass in this.
 We are open to expressions of interest from commercial growers to supply smaller plants for orchard planting.
 Please email order@daleysfruit.com.au

 Category